USS Kidd (DD-661): World War II

 Kidd next screened carriers making air attacks on Tarawa during the Gilbert Islands invasion from 19 to 23 November.
-On 24 November, she spotted 15 low-flying enemy bomber aircraft heading toward the heavy ships, gave warning, and shot down two Aichi D3A "Val" dive bombers.
+On 24 November, she spotted 15 low-flying, enemy bomber aircraft heading toward the heavy ships, gave warning, and shot down two Aichi D3A "Val" dive bombers.
 After Tarawa was secure, Kidd remained in the Gilbert Islands to support cleanup operations before returning to Pearl Harbor on 9 December.
-On 11 January 1944 Kidd sailed for the forward area at Espiritu Santo, then sailed the next day for Funafuti, arriving on 19 January.
-During the invasion of the Marshall Islands from 29 January to 8 February, Kidd screened heavy ships and bombarded Roi and Wotje, then anchored at Kwajalein 26 February.
-From 20 March to 14 April, Kidd guarded an airstrip under construction on Emirau and supported the occupation of Aitape and Hollandia in New Guinea 16 April to 7 May.
+On 11 January 1944, Kidd sailed for the forward area at Espiritu Santo, then sailed the next day for Funafuti, arriving on 19 January.
+During the invasion of the Marshall Islands from 29 January to 8 February, Kidd screened heavy ships and bombarded Roi and Wotje, then anchored at Kwajalein on 26 February.
+From 20 March to 14 April, Kidd guarded an airstrip under construction on Emirau and supported the occupation of Aitape and Hollandia in New Guinea from 16 April to 7 May.
 She fought in the Marianas campaign from 10 June to 8 July and performed shore bombardment at Guam between 8 July and 10 August.

 In need of repairs, Kidd sailed for Pearl Harbor, arriving on 26 August 1944.
-On 15 September, she departed Pearl, reached Eniwetok on 26 September, and arrived at Manus on 3 October.
-There she became part of the giant Philippines invasion fleet and entered Leyte Gulf on 20 October.
-Here, she screened the initial landings and provided fire support for soldiers who fought to reconquer the island until she sailed on 14 November for Humboldt Bay, New Guinea, arriving on 19 November.
-On 9 December Kidd headed toward Mare Island Navy Yard for overhaul and moored at Mare Island on Christmas Day.
+On 15 September, she departed Pearl Harbor, reached Eniwetok on 26 September, and arrived at Manus on 3 October.
+There, she became part of the giant Philippines invasion fleet and entered Leyte Gulf on 20 October, where she screened the initial landings and provided fire support for soldiers who fought to reconquer the island until she sailed on 14 November for Humboldt Bay, New Guinea, arriving on 19 November.
+On 9 December, Kidd headed toward Mare Island Navy Yard for overhaul and moored at Mare Island on Christmas Day.